RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Underground depth of the storage facility
 Answer: D.

 A long-term storage facility may or may not be located underground; the security of that facility (and the data contained therein) is not dependent on this aspect.
-Option A is a security concern because loss of the keys may result in losing the data (by losing access to the data), and keeping the keys with the data they protect increases risk.
+**Option A is a security concern because loss of the keys may result in losing the data (by losing access to the data), and keeping the keys with the data they protect increases risk**.
 Both the format of the data and the media on which it resides (options B and C) are important to bear in mind, as either (or both) may be outmoded by the time the data might need to be retrieved from the archive; data and formats do not age well.

-### Question # 9 - Data dispersion is a cloud data security technique that is most similar to which legacy implementation?
+### [important] Question # 9 - Data dispersion is a cloud data security technique that is most similar to which legacy implementation?
 A. Business continuity and disaster recovery (BC/DR)
 B. Redundant Array of Inexpensive Disks (RAID)
 C. Software-defined networking (SDN)
 D. Content delivery network (CDN)
 Answer: B.

-Data dispersion is basically RAID in the cloud, with data elements parsed and stored over several areas/devices instead of stored as a unit in a single place.
+**Data dispersion is basically RAID in the cloud**, with data elements parsed and stored over several areas/devices instead of stored as a unit in a single place.
 RAID (and data dispersion) does aid in BC/DR activities by increasing the robustness and resiliency of stored data, but BC/DR is a much more general discipline, so it is not the optimum answer for the question.
 SDN is used for abstracting network control commands away from production data, and CDN is usually used for ensuring quality of streaming media.

-### Question # 10 - Data dispersion uses _______________, where the traditional implementation is called “striping.”
+### [important] Question # 10 - Data dispersion uses _______________, where the traditional implementation is called “striping.”
 A. Chunking
 B. Vaulting
 C. Lumping
 D. Grouping
 Answer: A.

-Where RAID used data striping across multiple drives, with data dispersion this technique is referred to as “chunking,” or sometimes “sharding” when encryption is also used.
+[important] **Where RAID used data striping across multiple drives, with data dispersion this technique is referred to as “chunking,” or sometimes “sharding” when encryption is also used**.
 The other options are not common data dispersion terms used in cloud computing and have no meaning in this context.

-### Question # 11 - Data dispersion uses _______________, where the traditional implementation is called “parity bits.”
+### [important] Question # 11 - Data dispersion uses _______________, where the traditional implementation is called “parity bits.”
 A. Smurfing
 B. Snarfing
 C. Erasure coding
 D. Real-time bitlinking
 Answer: C.

-Erasure coding is the practice of having sufficient data to replace a lost chunk in data dispersion, protecting against the possibility of a device failing while it holds a given chunk; parity bits serve the same purpose in a traditional RAID configuration.
+[important] **Erasure coding is the practice of having sufficient data to replace a lost chunk in data dispersion, protecting against the possibility of a device failing while it holds a given chunk**;
+**parity bits serve the same purpose in a traditional RAID configuration**.
 The other options are not common data dispersion terms used in cloud computing and have no meaning in this context.

 ### Question # 12 - Data dispersion provides protection for all the following security aspects except _______________.
 A. Protecting confidentiality against external attack on the storage area